 Dulcie Kup 1917 – 2021

 Dulcie passed away peacefully on 7th February 2021 just short of her 104th birthday which would have been on 13th March.
 Very much missed by all of her family and friends.
-Although latterly of failing memory, Dulcie, when shown a photo of the ship, always recognised it: "that was the boat we were in when we were torpedoed!"
+Although latterly of failing memory, Dulcie, when shown a photo of the ship, always recognised it:

 What a wonderful lady!

 This is a copy of an account by Dulcie Kendall who was travelling as a passenger on the ship along with her three-year-old son Colin.
 It is reproduced here courtesy and copyright ©.

 After some days in Calcutta, sorting out all that had to be done following the death of my husband, I returned to Mussoorie and Colin.
 Within a few weeks we left for Bombay and went immediately to stay with friends whilst I put our names down for a passage to the U.K. It had been impossible to travel by flying boat since early in the war.
 I was told it would be some weeks before a passage would become available so I decided to rent a small flat.
 Eventually, towards the end of September, we were offered a cabin on Ellerman Lines, "City of Cairo", 8,034 tons, and after some thought I accepted.
 We sailed from Bombay on October 1st, 1942.
 We were not told of the exact date and time of departure until a few hours before we sailed.
 There were 150 crew and 150 passengers, a third of whom were women and children.
 Most of the cargo of cotton and manganese ore had been loaded but at the last moment heavily guarded army trucks drew up at the quay side and some 2,000 boxes of silver rupees were lowered into the hold so I learnt many years later.